VincyZed/surge-synthesizer.github.io/manual/Surge.md

 1. **Type 1** - Imitates a Moog resonant filter by Runge-Kutta numerical integration of a differential equation approximately describing the dynamics of the circuit.
-2. **Type 1 Compensated** - Gain compensated version of Type 1.
+2. **Type 1 Compensated** - Gain-compensated version of Type 1.
-3. **Type 2** - Moog Ladder filter that builds upon the work done by Smith and Stilson.
+3. **Type 2** - Moog Ladder filter that builds upon the work done by Smith and Stilson from Antti Huovilainen's paper.
 4. **Type 2 Compensated** - Gain compensated version of Type 2.

 Thanks to [@ddiakopoulos](https://github.com/ddiakopoulos) for maintaining this very